Belizean Cuisine is influenced by many cultures that form this Central American country. Belize was once called British Honduras.

 The chicken is sautéed with peppers, vinegar and spices, served with tortillas to make something similar to fajitas.

-This world renowned dish is served barbecued or grilled sprinkled with a little lemon or lime and butter.
+This world-renowned dish is served barbecued or grilled sprinkled with a little lemon or lime and butter.

 Belize holds an annual Lobster Fest celebrated during three days in the towns of San Pedro in Ambergris Caye, Placencia and Caye Caulker.
 Besides the lobster the main attraction here is the music and the fun.

-Delicious Belizean Ceviche
+Amazing Belizean Ceviche

 This dish is made of either fish or conch marinated with lime juice, onion, tomato and capsicum.
 It is mainly served as an appetizer with tortilla chips.
 You may think it is raw but actually the lime juice “cooks” the fish or conch.